zercle/letsencrypt-cron/README.md

 # letsencrypt-cron
-Shell script for letsencrypt crontab auto renew
+Shell script for letsencrypt crontab auto renew for Debian/Ubuntu and nginx